Introduction to gravitational redshift of quantum photons propagating in curved spacetime: Gravitational redshift of realistic photons

+We here note that, in general, quantization of the Hilbert spaces using $\tau$ or $\tilde{\lambda}$ as external parameter at this stage in the Hamiltonian formulation can lead to inequivalent results.
+For this reason, we understand the expression \eqref{final:useful:expression:fat:photon} as follows: first, we perform the computations that lead here for a classical field, where $A_{\boldsymbol{k}_0}(x^\rho)|_{\tilde{\lambda}}$ are functions and not operators.
+This is obtained by demoting $\hat{a}_{\boldsymbol{k}}$ to scalar \textit{Fourier coefficients}\footnote{After French mathematician and physicist Jean-Baptiste Joseph Fourier (21 March 1768 -- 16 May 1830).}.
+Once the condition \eqref{final:useful:expression:fat:photon} is obtained for the classical computations, we promote the coefficients $\hat{A}_{\boldsymbol{k}_0}(x^\rho)|_{\tilde{\lambda}}$ to operators and quantize.
+This is the procedure that we assume is implicit in the process described above.

-Our result (\ref{final:useful:expression:fat:photon}) can be understood as follows: the evolution of a photon operator that propagates between two static observers Alice and Bob and that is strongly confined along the direction of propagation can be obtained as the evolution of the operator along the path of the observers.
+The expression (\ref{final:useful:expression:fat:photon}) can be understood as follows: the evolution of a photon operator propagating between two static observers Alice and Bob, which is strongly confined along the direction of propagation, can be obtained as the evolution of the operator along the path of the observers once they have information of their relative positions.
+We can therefore identify $A_{\boldsymbol{k}_0}(x^\rho)|_{\tilde{\lambda}}\equiv A_{\boldsymbol{k}_0}(x^\rho)|_{\tau}$ with this understanding in mind.
+This is the key result of our work.

 We now proceed and note that, since we have enforced the approximation that the photons are strongly confined along the direction of propagation, it is convenient to change from integration variables $\boldsymbol{k}\equiv(k_\text{x},k_\text{y},k_\text{z})$ to $\boldsymbol{k}_\text{n}\equiv(\omega,k_{\perp,1},k_{\perp,2})$.
 We can achieve this because $\omega_{\boldsymbol{k}}=\omega({\boldsymbol{k}})$, and therefore we can change variables accordingly, at least in principle.
 This, in turn, means that we will be able to write